Nancypatel1103/ComplianceClient/VOUCHER/Voucher.md

 # Voucher

 ## What is a Voucher
+A digital authentication token called a voucher is used to provide access to particular resources or services.
+Usually, it consists of a specific code or identification that customers can use to exchange for access benefits like special discounts or internet connectivity.

 ## Why do we need a Voucher
+We may use it to log into Hotspot.
+One easy and safe way to manage access to resources or services is with vouchers.
+Whether it is for limited material, promotional offers, or internet connectivity in public areas, they enable enterprises to effectively control and distribute access privileges.
+Vouchers provide flexibility in granting temporary or one-time access credentials, improve security, and ease administration.

 ## How to create a Voucher
 1. Go to (https://devic.elemprin.com/#/login).
 After filling in the details click on the Login button.